timatooth/timatooth.github.io/_posts/2018-08-19-backing-up-to-s3-mikrotik-throttling.md

 ---
 layout: post
 title:  "Traffic Shaping Large Uploads to S3 with MikroTik RouterOS"
-date:   2018-09-19 17:47:00 +1200
+date:   2018-08-19 17:47:00 +1200
 category: development
 comments: true
 tags: mikrotik routeros aws s3
 ---
-# Traffic Shaping Large Uploads to S3 with MikroTik RouterOS

-I currently have a very large collection of Canon Raw DSLR images I want to have a backup in the cloud in case the unthinkable happens to my external drives.
+I currently have a very large collection of Canon Raw DSLR images I want to backup in the cloud in case the unthinkable happens to my external drives.
+There is one problem: I have 100Mbps down / 20Mbps up Internet speed.
+Having this going for a few days will destroy the network performance for everyone else.
+Let's over-engineer a solution using the router to fix this.

 There are plenty of services targeted for photographers charged at a premium.
-I want to do it the cheap way by uploading directly Amazon S3 to have them placed in Glacier storage class.
+I want to do it the cheap way by uploading directly Amazon S3 and have them placed in Glacier storage.

-There is one problem: I have 100Mbps down / 20Mbps up Internet speed and having this going for a few days will destroy the network performance for everyone else.

-I thought I'd try write some QoS Queue Tree rules that lets the upload use any bandwidth that's available but give it the lowest possible priority so it does not impact other applications *cough* games.
+I decided to use QoS Queue Tree rules that lets the upload use any bandwidth that's available but give it the lowest possible priority so it does not impact other applications *cough* games.

 Here is a crafty cURL + jq command to get the current IP ranges from AWS.
 These could always change as Amazon purchases more of the Internet :D